Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

 Final morphologies after long equilibration are shown in Fig.~\ref{confs} for several systems having different polymer volume fraction $\varphi$.
-In Fig.~\ref{confs}, solvent particles are hidden, and red and blue colors show ``crystalline'' and ``amorphous'' beads, respectively.
+In Fig.~\ref{confs}, solvent particles are hidden, and red and blue colors represent ``crystalline'' and ``amorphous'' beads, respectively.
 It is easy to recognise crystallites (red) separated by solvent (transparent) or amorphous polymer (blue) regions.
-The linear size of a typical crystallite is smaller than the simulation box size, so that a single crystallite does not interact with itself through {\it (via?)} periodic boundaries {\it (this contradicts to the statement about percolating crystallite below?!)}.
-Visually, we can get an impression that the crystallite size seems to have the largest value for polymer volume fraction $\varphi$ somewhere between 70 \% and 90 \%, but this point needs further numerical data analysis.
+The linear size of a typical crystallite is smaller than the simulation box size, so that a single crystallite does not interact with itself through periodic boundaries (a possible case of percolating crystallites is discussed below).
+Visually, we can get an impression that the crystallite size seems to have the largest value for polymer volume fraction $\varphi$ somewhere between 70 \% and 95 \%.